wenhuizhang/Akraino/Doc/regionalNodeInstall.md

 This installation will walk you through the steps of installation of a `Bare metal server` through `Build server`.

-#### To create a regional controller requires two servers:
+#### To create a regional controller, it requires two servers:

 1) Build server - any server or VM with Ubuntu installed;

 2) Bare metal server - Dell server with no OS installed.

-#### The Build Server has the following requirements:
+#### The Build Server, it has the following requirements:

 1) Ubuntu 16.04.1;